-- children of separated parents get the financial support that both their parents are responsible for providing
+- both parents are responsible for providing child support

-- payments of child support are made regularly and on time
+- child support payments are made regularly and on time

 - parents provide a level of financial support they can afford.

-The Child Support Agency can be more or less involved, depending on the parents.
-Some parents make their own agreements and handle their own payments, and others rely on the Agency to do everything.
+The Australian Government Department of Human Services can be more or less involved, depending on what parents decide.
+Some parents make their own agreements and handle their own payments, and others rely more on the Department.

 How much child support?